gegyhamdani/fullstack-next-strapi/README.md

 TRANSFER_TOKEN_SALT=tobemodified
 ```

-4. Next, navigate to your `/frontend` directory and set up your `.env` file.
+4. Next, navigate to `/frontend` directory and set up the `.env` file.
 You can use the `.env.example` file as reference:

 ```bash
 NEXT_PUBLIC_BACKEND_URL=tobemodified